spintestfightclub/oauth_start/README.md

 2. Run `mvn package` to install all the dependencies.

 3. Start the application through your IDE's play/start button.

+### Registering new user via `/user/register`
+1. Create a Postman request with method set to `POST` and url to `localhost:8080/user/register`.

+2. Under the `Body` tab, select `raw` and then select `JSON (application/json)` from the dropdown menu to the right.

+3. In the text box field under the `Body` tab, insert the request body in the following format with the following information (replace capitalized inputs with own credentials):
+    ```
+    {
+        "username": "USERNAME",
+        "password": "PASSWORD",
+        "authorities":"ROLE_1, ROLE_2, ...",
+        "email":"VALID@EMAIL.COM"
+    }
+    ```
+4. Press send button and you should receive back a JSON object with the same information that you inserted in previous step.

+5. Your new user was just registered but remains disabled until email verification is confirmed.
+To do so, follow link (send an empty postman `GET` request or copy the link into browser) sent to your email (written to `emailVerification.txt`)

+6. Check that your new user has been registered and enabled by following the steps listed above under the `Authentication with password` header, replacing the given username and password with your new username and password.

 ### Retrieving Authorization Code
 1. We want get authorization grant from resource owner from this URL